predictionguard/old-docs/pages/guides/ada.md

 from langchain import PromptTemplate

 template = """### Instruction:
-Generate a full SQL query that answers the question in the below input using the following schema information about available database tables named "df".
+Generate a full SQL query that answers the question in the below input using the following schema information about available database tables.
 Always start your query with a SELECT statement and end with a semicolon.

 {table_info}